 The guidebook says “beware although maps show a road across Kyrgyzstan…the central cross-mountain section…is an unpaved, seasonal affair.
 It can become impassable after mudslides and closes altogether from October to late June.”
 “With barely 2 vehicles an hour passing through even in summer.”
 We looked it up on the map and noticed it went over a 3000+m pass.
 We asked the CBT coordinator in Arslanbob.
 Bad road he said “very rough”.

 That sealed it and it became our Plan A – to get to Kazarman and then make our way north to Bishkek.
-A harder route but we don’t want to stick to the highway to get to Bishkek, as we figured this would be our last chance for a proper adventure this trip.
+A harder route but we don’t want to stick to the highway to get to Bishkek.
+We figured this would be our last chance for a proper adventure this trip.

 It relied on us finding a driver willing to take us.
 While we’d been told there are some shared cars from Jala-abad that go to Kazarman we know from experience in Uzbekistan that the driver finding other people to make it shared can be difficult and that we’d likely end up paying for the whole car rather that wait hours in the hope of someone else turning up.